-We recently ran a video about using tar paper templates for not just handbuilding, but for “sketching out your pieces in space” ahead of time.
-Lisa Pedolsky takes this idea one step farther by using tar paper as support while constructing the piece.
+Tar paper is a great material to use for templates for handbuilding, but Lisa Pedolsky takes this idea one step farther by using tar paper as support while constructing the piece.
 This way she can work with clay at a variety of stages and not worry about it collapsing.

-In today’s post, an excerpt from our latest installment of the Workshop Handbook: Clay Projects and Studio Resources, Jonathan Kaplan explains Lisa’s entire slab building process for her “Arrow Jars” from the beginning sketches to creating a functioning lid and flange. – Jennifer Harnetty, editor.
+In today’s post, Jonathan Kaplan explains Lisa’s entire slab building process for her “Arrow Jars” from the beginning sketches to creating a functioning lid and flange. – Jennifer Harnetty, editor.

 Ceramic artist Lisa Pedolsky spent her formative years as a student at California College of the Arts and had no idea of how her career in clay would develop.
 After graduation she pursued other art interests in mixed media and book arts before returning to ceramics when she realized “clay is the heart piece” that was really missing.
 Pedolsky understood that she was a handbuilder, a designer, and constructor of objects.